WoodenMaiden/simple.template.universe/README.md

  - Open the "simple.universe.template/GAMA-UNITY-VR" project from Unity Hub.
- - In Packager manager (Windows menu -> Package Manager), install :
+ - In Package manager (Windows menu -> Package Manager), install :
       * TextMeshPro: import all
       * Oculus Integration: import everything, and for each question after answering the default or recommended answer.
 It not avaible from the Unity Interface, it can be downloaded from: [https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022)